nancologist/ReactNative/README.md

 ## 13.7.
 Ejecting To The Bare Workflow

+Sometimes you need to eject from the Managed Workflow to the Bare Workflow.
+For example if you want to use a package that is not supported by Expo Managed Workflow, or for example if you want to use a package that requires native code changes.

+To eject from the Managed Workflow to the Bare Workflow, you can use the command:
+`npx expo eject`
+___

 ## 13.8.
 Creating Projects with the React Native CLI (no Expo)

 ## 13.9.
 Non-Expo Apps & Native Device Features